Fall 2023 applications opened on November 15th

-Applicants must have a master's degree from a regionally-accredited institution either in an area of the humanities such as psychology, sociology, anthropology, or education, or in a field that is directly related to their proposed area of dissertation study.
+Applicants for both the PhD in Psychology, concentration in Integral Transpersonal Psychology and the PhD in Psychology, concentration in Somatic Psychology must have a master's degree from an accredited institution either in an area of the humanities such as psychology, sociology, anthropology, or education, or in a field that is directly related to their proposed area of dissertation study.

-Degree Requirement: A bachelors and masters degree (MA, MS, or the equivalent) from a regionally accredited institution.
+Degree Requirement: A bachelor’s and master’s degree (M.A., M.S., or the equivalent) from an accredited college or university.

 Goal Statement: A one-to-three page (typed, double-spaced) statement of your educational and professional objectives.
 Include how you will use the resources of the curriculum to advance your chosen inquiry.